MaKcm14/METARProject/README.md

 <hr>
 <h2>How to install the library?</h2>
 Library uses the STL and Winsock lib from WinApi.
+Current project consists only of the sources and headers.
+For building you need to use CMake or another system.
 <br>
 <hr>
 <h2>How to use the library?</h2>